-Here is a round up of what I learned, organized by age group.
-Hope it gives you some good ideas to plan around for your spring and summer travels on the high seas.
+Here is a round up of cruise lines and some of their key offerings organized by age group.
+Hope it gives you some good ideas to plan around for your travels on the high seas.

 • Tauck has been expanding its Bridges brand, which is targeted to families and multi-generation travelers.
 It’s offering two river cruises in Europe, one through France along the Rhone and the other on the Danube through Germany, Austria, Slovakia and Hungary.